 - When available, participate in various internship and mentorship programs.

 - Be exposed to a variety of cultural and academic experiences that are available in the area.

 - Receive guidance and counseling services from a designated school counselor who also serves as the Math Leaders Coordinator.

 - Take the most challenging and rigorous courses offered at Salesian High School.

 - Participate in the after school science seminars that are mandated by the Math Leaders Program.

 - Take a prep course for the SAT Subject Test in Biology in freshman year and SAT prep course in junior year.
-Both of these courses are taught by The Princeton Review and will be free of charge.
+Both of these courses are free of charge.